Gunman opens fire at random on Philadelphia streets, killing 4 before he is arrested, police say

-PHILADELPHIA — (AP) — A gunman wearing a bulletproof vest opened fire on the streets of Philadelphia on Monday night, killing four people and wounding two boys in the latest outbreak of gun violence in the United States, police said.
-The victims were apparently random, with no connection immediately known between them and the shooter.
+PHILADELPHIA (AP) — A gunman wearing a bulletproof vest opened fire on the streets of Philadelphia on Monday night, seemingly at a random, killing four people and wounding two boys in the latest outbreak of gun violence in the United States, police said.

 The shootings took place over several city blocks in the southwestern neighborhood of Kingsessing.
 Responding officers chased the suspect as he continued to fire, and he was arrested in an alley after surrendering, Police Commissioner Danielle Outlaw said at a news conference.